The Advice Service is here for you today call us on 02392843478

 Informal Procedure

-1. The complaint must first be raised informally be speaking with a member of staff in the area in which a complaint has arisen.
+The complaint must first be raised informally by speaking with a member of staff in the area where the complaint has arisen.
+If informal discussions do not resolve your complaint, you may raise your concerns with the Complaints Team.

-The Complaints Team can be contacted by emailing complaintsadvice@port.ac.uk or by calling 02392843110.
+The Complaints Team can be contacted by emailing complaintsadvice@port.ac.uk or by calling 023 9284 3110.

 Formal Procedure

-You can submit a formal complaint by contacting the complaints team directly via email, telephone or their Complaints Form
+You can submit a formal complaint by contacting the Complaints Team directly via email, telephone, or their Complaints Form.

 • Name and contact details